-Neighboring offset production is any known producing oil or gas wells in the immediate area surrounding the property which is to be leased or sold.
+Offset production is any known producing oil or gas wells in the immediate area surrounding the property.

 Net mineral acres represent the net acreage owned by a mineral owner, of the total gross acres in a specific tract of land.
 For example, if you own one-half of the minerals under a 50-acre tract of land, you own 25 net mineral acres out of 50 gross mineral acres.

 Non-participating royalty interest (NPRI) is a share of the production that is carved out of the mineral interest.
 Non-participating royalties are sometimes retained by mineral owners, who wish to sell their interest but retain a small portion of any royalty payments.
 The NPRI does not get to execute leases or participate in decisions related to exploration or production.